codacy-badger/movies/README.md

 ## Built with

-What I use to create this app.
+What I use to create this app including all [dependencies](https://github.com/krsiakdaniel/movies/network/dependencies).

 ### Technology